FaiyazKhaled07/Data-Engineering-on-Azure/README.md

         • Integrates with Azure Synapse Analytics to facilitate data visualization and reporting, providing insights and analysis of the ingested and processed data.

+## Workflow
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.
+Data Ingestion:**

+        • Data is transferred securely from an on-premises SQL Server database to Azure Data Lake Storage Gen2 through the use of Self-Hosted
+          Integration Runtime (SHIR) and Azure Data Factory (ADF).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**2.
+Data Transformation:**

+        • Data in the Bronze layer is cleansed and transformed to create the Silver layer.
+        • Further transformations are performed on the Silver layer data by Databricks, resulting in a refined dataset in the Gold layer.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**3.
+Data Loading and Analytics:**

+        • The refined data from the Gold layer is imported into Azure Synapse Analytics.
+        • Power BI retrieves this data from Synapse to generate dynamic reports and visualizations.

+## Security

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • Azure Key Vault safeguards sensitive credentials utilized in the pipeline, including database passwords and access keys.